TshepieM/portfolio/README.md

 👋 Hi!
 I'm Tshepisho Mphahlele, an Applied Mathematics graduate with a passion for using data to solve real-world problems.
 I recently completed a Full Stack Development certificate at the FNB App Academy, where I worked on team-based coding projects and built web apps from the ground up.

 I'm currently diving deeper into data science — exploring machine learning, data storytelling, and research-driven projects that matter.
 Whether it's visualizing youth unemployment stats, modeling systems with Lie symmetries, or building dashboards, I'm always learning and experimenting.

+💡 **I believe in learning by doing**, and my GitHub is where I share what I’m learning and creating.

 ### SKILLS & TOOLS
 - **Languages**: Python, JavaScript, HTML, CSS, MATLAB
 - **Tools**: Jupyter, Git, GitHub, VS Code, Flask, Streamlit
-- **Interests**: Data Science • Research • Social Impact • Education • Web Dev
+- **Interests**: Data Science • Research • Problem solving • Web Dev

 <!--Section 2: List 3-4 key projects-->